jonataspc/mysql-scripts/README.md

 ### Scripts:

-[TablesAutoIncrementUsage.sql](TablesAutoIncrementUsage.sql): Script to visualize table auto-increment usage (useful to identify tables about to hit the maximum auto-increment ID according to its datatype)
+[Scripts/TablesAutoIncrementUsage.sql](TablesAutoIncrementUsage.sql): Script to visualize table auto-increment usage (useful to identify tables about to hit the maximum auto-increment ID according to its datatype)